ynx0/graph-store-documentation/3_validator_walkthrough.md

 7. If the index is nested one level deep
 8. Return a `permissions` noun defined as: [admin: %self, writer: %self, reader: %no]

-We can see that not a lot is going on in this example.
-Just a simple switch statement that matches cases based on the index of the post, and returns the `permissions` values based on the theory explained earlier.
+In this example, a switch statement is used to determine the `permissions` values based on the index of the post.

 ### Links